Lajesh/flutter/README.md

       ```export PATH=/Applications/SDK/:$PATH ``` (Update with the actual path)

       Once the above paths are added, close the file which will ask you to save the changes.
 Save the changes and return back       to terminal.

+      Now run the below command, which will check all the dependencies required for Flutter setup.
+Incase if some of the dependencies are not there.
+It will give you information on how to solve those issues.

+      ``` flutter doctor ```

+      Happy Coding :)